Espalier fruit trees are a great way to save space and have fresh home-grown fruit too!

 Fruit trees can be trained into many different designs.

 To train fruit trees into these forms you would need to start with very young, unbranched trees called whips.
 While Portland Nursery stocks small fig trees, the other fruit trees we sell are more mature.
-The Home Orchard Society is a good resource for finding starts or to learn to graft your own.
+The Home Orchard Education Center is a good resource for finding starts or to learn to graft your own.

 Come in and see us if you have any questions!